Trutg dil Flem

 Crossing seven bridges

-The award-winning Flims water trail leads you down from the source of the Flem stream in upper Segnesboden, past a unique ravine landscape to the town centre of Flims.
+The award-winning Flims riverside trail leads you past the lower Segnesboden and a unique ravine landscape to the town centre of Flims.
 You will cross seven bridges, some of them based on audacious designs by the famous bridge builder from Graubünden, Jürg Conzett.
 From here, you can savour views of the bizarre rock formations in the gorge of the Flem and take in the noise of the wild mountain stream.
 Those who like to take things easier can follow the course of the Flem down to the valley.
 More ambitious hikers can take on the ascent in the opposite direction.

 External content - Youtube